Self-care for Carers/Healers/Therapists and Medical Personnel

 Likewise, the eureka moments, ideas, things to try, people to follow can be noted.
 I used to flit (still do) but flapping about from one thing to another and not completing tasks ends up causing annoyance and frustration.

-Message or call and we can make a plan ~ you are welcome whatever your discipline/s; medical or non-medical.
+There are limited spaces for my 3 month coaching package and you are welcome to message or call and we can make a plan whatever your discipline/s; medical or non-medical.